stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 This poses a challenge: very few modern databases natively support tenant data partitioning.
 The application developer must figure out how to do this in application code.
 We'll talk about techniques for doing this this a little later.

-## Why Build a Multi-Tenant Application?
+## Why Build a Multi-Tenant SaaS Application?

-Given the extra 'data partitioning' burden when building a multi-tenant application, why would you want to go through the effort?
+Given the extra 'data partitioning' burden when building a multi-tenant SaaS application, why would you want to go through the effort?

-The reality of today's technology landscape is that more and more customers use web applications and no longer want to install, host, and maintain those applications themselves.
-Maintaining these applications can be difficult, time consuming and frustrating, and requires additional in-house reseources.
+The reality of today's technology landscape is that more and more organizations use web applications and no longer want to install, host, and maintain applications on their own servers.
+Maintaining local applications can be difficult, time consuming and frustrating, and requires additional in-house reseources.

-Increasingly, companies that build web applications will install, host and maintain their applications themselves, and offer their applications to customers as a Software-as-a-Service, or SaaS.
-This has great appeal to customers: they can sign up for a service and start using it right away.
+Increasingly, companies that build web applications offer their applications as a Software-as-a-Service, or SaaS - they host and maintain their applications themselves, giving customer organizations access to the software over the internet.
+This has great appeal to customers: they can sign up for a service and start using it right away, and the maintenance burden goes away.

 ## Multi-Tenant Design

-There are a lot of ways to build multi-tenant applications.
-For the purpose of this article, we're going to focus on approaches to support the significant majority of multi-tenant applications:
+There are a lot of ways to build multi-tenant SaaS applications.
+For the purpose of this article, we're going to focus on approaches to support the significant majority of multi-tenant SaaS apps:

-A public (Internet-facing) multi-tenant web application with per-organization data partitioning, for example:
+A public (Internet-facing) multi-tenant web application with per-organization data partitioning.
+For example:

     https://myapplication.io

-When a customer registers with `myapplication.io` a new `tenant` (partitioned data space) is created for them.
-When they login to the application, they will access and see only their own tenant data, and the application must know which tenant the customer is attempting to access.
-This is almost always done by the customer specifying a tenant identifier when accessing the application.
+When an organization registers with `myapplication.io` a new `tenant` (partitioned data space) is created for them.
+When users from that organization log in to the application, they will access and see only their own tenant/organization data, and the application must know which tenant/organization the user is attempting to access.
+This is almost always done by the user specifying a tenant identifier when accessing the application.

 ### Tenant Identifier

-When a new tenant is created, a globally-unique name identifier is almost always assigned to that tenant/customer.
+When a new organization signs up and their tenant is created, a globally-unique name identifier is almost always assigned to that tenant/organization.
 This identifier (unique across all tenants) is typically represented in some way on every request to the application.

 The application then uses this identifier to restrict which (virtual) data partition is accessed during a request.

-For example, let's say we have a multi-tenant e-commerce application that shows purchase history.
-If a tenant user requests the `/purchases` view, they should only be able to see the purchases specific to their tenant.
+For example, let's say we have a multi-tenant e-commerce SaaS application that shows purchase history.
+If a user requests the `/purchases` view, they should only be able to see the purchases specific to their tenant/organization.
 This means that instead of executing a query like this to a database:

     SELECT * from purchases;